vinifmor/bauh/README.md

 - It supports DRM protected content through a custom Electron implementation provided by [castLabs](https://github.com/castlabs/electron-releases). nativefier handles the switch between the official Electron and the custom.
 - The isolated environment is created based on the settings defined in [environment.yml](https://raw.githubusercontent.com/vinifmor/bauh-files/master/web/env/v1/environment.yml)
  (downloaded during runtime).
 - Some applications require Javascript fixes to properly work.
-If there is a known fix, bauh will download the file from [fix](https://github.com/vinifmor/bauh-files/tree/master/web/fix) and attach it to the generated app.
+If there is a known fix, bauh will download the file from [fix](https://github.com/vinifmor/bauh-files/tree/master/web/env/v2/fix) and attach it to the generated app.
+The fix files are saved on the disk following the pattern `~/.local/share/bauh/web/fixes/electron_{branch}/{app_name}.js` (or `/usr/local/share/bauh/web/fixes/...` for **root**)
 - The installed applications are located at `~/.local/share/bauh/installed` (or `/usr/local/share/bauh/web/installed` for **root**).
 - A desktop entry / menu shortcut will be generated for the installed applications at `~/.local/share/applications` (or `/usr/share/applications` for **root**)
 - If the Tray Mode **Start Minimized** is defined during the installation setup, a desktop entry will be also generated at `~/.config/autostart` (or `/etc/xdg/autostart` for **root**)